Uini Atonio

-Uini Atonio (/sm/; born 26 March 1990) is a professional rugby union player who plays as a prop for Top 14 club La Rochelle.
-Born in New Zealand, he represents France at international level after qualifying on residency grounds.
+Uini Atonio (/sm/; born 26 March 1990) is a former professional rugby union player who played as a prop.
+He played most of his career for Top 14 club La Rochelle.
+Born in New Zealand, he represented France at international level after qualifying on residency grounds.
+He retired at the age of 35 due to a heart attack in January 2026.

 Early life

 Uini Atonio was born on in Timaru, New Zealand, to Samoan parents.
 He started playing rugby union in his hometown at the age of five for amateur club Harlequins RFC.
 In 2000, he moved to Auckland with his family and attended Wesley College in Pukekohe before joining Counties Manukau at sixteen years old where he stayed until 2011.

 At his time at Wesley College, his older brother Vau and he did theatre and were part of the Black Friars, the school's company which performed Shakespeare's plays.
 After being released by Counties Manukau, he did a few professional theatrical performances to make a little money.